On the average congruence class bias for cyclicity and divisibility of the groups of $\mathbb{F}_p$-points of elliptic curves: Tables of Values of CCnk and CDmnk

 where the product is taken over all prime factors of $N$.
-Thus, \questref{q1} is equivalent to determining whether there exists a pair of distinct square-free integers $N$ and $M$ for which $h(N) = h(M)$.
-In fact, we may further assume that $N$ and $M$ are coprime; since $h$ is multiplicative, we have
+Then, \questref{q1} is equivalent to determining whether there exist distinct square-free integers $N$ and $M$ for which $h(N) = h(M)$.
+Moreover, since $h$ is multiplicative, we can assume that $N$ and $M$ are coprime.